ashuabhi-github/Pd_Challenge/README.md

 - final_on_off.csv (predicion for on_off)

 **Notes:**
-Please If you have any ambiguity about any part of this project or just want to have more info about this subject don't hestitate to contact me at: `abhiroopkumar.iitkgp@gmail.com / abhiroop.kumar@optum.com`
+If you have any ambiguity about any part of this project or just want to have more info about this subject don't hestitate to contact me at: `abhiroopkumar.iitkgp@gmail.com / abhiroop.kumar@optum.com`